DevRuto/bloat-simulator/README.md

 ## Heavy AI usage with SWE-1.5 model
 Impressive speed with this model.
 Quite a few logic errors were found and fixed, but the speed of development was impressive.

+## Implementation Notes
+- The simulation script is in `sim.js` and can be run with `node sim.js`
+- The turn direction doesn't really matter for the current use case so far

 ## TODO - Duo tob stuff
 - [ ] Ranger/Mager attack ticks